I’m Moving to a Watercolor Planner

 So that’s pretty much the whole challenge.
 I do art every day on top of my plans (or plan on top of my art – both are technically true), film the process, and share it with you daily in this post and on my Youtube channel.
 At the end of October, I will have better creative habits, more understanding of watercolors, and a better attitude about my passion for art.
 Because honestly, what’s the point of organizing your life and having better time management if you aren’t going to do what you love?

 Don’t Forget to Follow Me

 A Month in Color is going to produce loads and loads of content.
 Like, a serious gigantic amount.
 So don’t forget to subscribe to my Youtube by clicking here, and make sure to check back every day for brand new videos of my watercolor planner.

 While you’re at it, don’t forget to catch me on my other pages and platforms!

 I’m sure that this list will expand as I play with materials and try new things during A Month in Color, but let me share the basic materials that I’ll be using for my watercolor planner.

 The Watercolor Planners

 My main watercolor planner: Moleskine Watercolor Album Sketchbook

-My side watercolor planner: Strathmore 400 Series Hardbound Watercolor Art Journal
+My side watercolor planner (which I never ended up using): Strathmore 400 Series Hardbound Watercolor Art Journal

 The Paints and Accessories